Busy waiting: Example

-In a use case like this, one can consider using C11's condition variables.
+In a use case like this, one can consider using condition variables as well.

 Alternatives

 Most operating systems and threading libraries provide a variety of system calls that will block the process on an event, such as lock acquisition, timer changes, I/O availability or signals.
 Using such calls generally produces the simplest, most efficient, fair, and race-free result.
 A single call checks, informs the scheduler of the event it is waiting for, inserts a memory barrier where applicable, and may perform a requested I/O operation before returning.
 Other processes can use the CPU while the caller is blocked.
 The scheduler is given the information needed to implement priority inheritance or other mechanisms to avoid starvation.